Top, bottom, switch

 BDSM couples, with the femme tops sitting on male bottoms who are kneeling, leashed and in handcuffs, at 2006 Cologne Pride, Germany.

-The terms top, bottom, and switch are used to describe an individual's role during a sexual act.
+The terms top, bottom, and switch are used to describe an individual's role during a BDSM activity.
 They may more broadly denote a psychological, social, or sexual identity, or indicate one's usual preference.
-Terms top and bottom refer to active and passive roles, not to who is physically on top in a particular sexual act.
+Terms top and bottom refer to giving and receiving roles, not to who is physically on top in a particular sexual act.
 A switch is someone who can act as both a top and bottom.
-Older terms of "active", "passive", and "versatile" are still often used, especially in the context of gay sex.
+Older terms of "active" and "passive" are still often used.
+In the context of gay sex, the terms are top, bottom, and versatile.

 Top

 In BDSM, top can mean either a dominant partner in BDSM play or a partner who applies stimulation to another, and who may or may not be dominant.

-Topping from the bottom refers to a person simultaneously adopting the role of bottom and dom.
-An example would be a gay man who prefers to be penetrated (a bottom) yet is the one who 'runs the show.'
-The bottom decides when, how, and for how long the top will penetrate him, and the top goes along with the bottom's desires.
-The bottom is not the one doing the penetrating yet he is certainly not being submissive either.
-He's the dom and the penetrating top is the submissive one in the dynamic.
+Topping from the bottom refers to a person agreeing to submit, but trying to control the scene in a way that goes against the negotiated power dynamic.

 A service top is a person who applies sensation or control to a bottom, but does so at the bottom's explicit instructions.

 Bottom

 A nude submissive in "Inspection" pose - used in some forms of D/s dynamics.

 Bottom can mean either a submissive partner in sexual play, or a partner who receives stimulation from another who may or may not be submissive.

-A bottom in BDSM does not have to be the submissive; for example, a female dominant may command her bottom to penetrate her.
+A bottom in BDSM does not have to be the submissive; for example, a masochist may agree to being spanked without entering a power exchange dynamic.

 Switch

 A switch is someone who participates in BDSM activities sometimes as a top and other times as a bottom or sometimes as a dominant and other times as a submissive.
-This is sometimes referred to as being versatile.